AstraZeneca-NGS/VarDictJava/Readme.md

 ### Input Files

 #### BED File – Regions
-VarDict uses 2 types of BED files for specifying regions of interest: 4-column and 8-column.
+VarDict uses 2 types of BED files for specifying regions of interest: 8-column and all others.
-The 8-column file format is used for targeted DNA deep sequencing analysis (amplicon based calling), the 4-column file format - for single sample analysis.
+The 8-column file format is used for targeted DNA deep sequencing analysis (amplicon based calling), amplicon analysis will try to start if BED with 8 columns was provided.
+Otherwise you can start single and paired sample analysis by providing options `-c`, `-S`, `-E`, `-g` with number of columns for chromosome, start, end, gene of the region respectively.

 All lines starting with #, browser, and track in a BED file are skipped.
 The column delimiter can be specified as the `-d` option (the default value is a tab “\t“).

-The 8-column file format involves the following data:
+The 8-column amplicon BED file format involves the following data:
 * Chromosome name
 * Region start position
 * Region end position